jwmccarthy/jwmccarthy.github.io/_posts/2025-02-22-cuda-rl-intro.md

  7. __Sequentially solve impulses__ - Accumulate forces from contact points and sequentially solve impulses to apply to dynamic rigid bodies.

-It might make more sense to split these out into device functions to run in a single kernel from an optimization perspective, so I may reevaluate when I get to a point where I can evaluate the pros and cons of such a decision.
+It might make more sense to split these out into device functions to run in a single kernel from an optimization perspective, so I may reevaluate when I get to a point where I can weight the pros and cons of such a decision.

 ## Current Progress